accounts-payable icon

 Supplier portals automate manual invoice status inquiry and payment detail inquiry forms.
 (Sample manual inquiry forms from ABB and its Baldor company are linked.)

-By automating the invoice payment follow-up process, vendors and businesses save substantial time.
 Vendors can access status in real-time through the supplier portal to reach accounts receivable collection goals and have better cash flow management.
+They can also create invoices directly from purchase orders (PO flip) while automatically calculating GST/HST and handling multi-currency transactions.

 Procurement functions